Long-Term Care Insurance - What Type of Policy is Right For You?

 • Traditional stand-alone policy

 A traditional policy offers the most robust long-term care benefits.
 Like most insurance, the policy owner pays a premium on a set schedule (monthly, quarterly, semi-annually, or annually) until they go on claim.
-Once a policy holder goes on claim, long-term care benefits are paid and continue until all benefits are depleted or until the policy holder dies.
-When the policy holder dies, there is no death benefit paid out to the beneficiaries so any long-term care benefits that were remaining are lost.
+Once a policyholder goes on the claim, long-term care benefits are paid and continue until all benefits are depleted or until the policyholder dies.
+When the policyholder dies, there is no death benefit paid out to the beneficiaries, so any long-term care benefits that remain are lost.

 • Hybrid policy